Sacramento and Bay Area MBA Admissions FAQs

 Can I pursue a concurrent degree?

 The scheduling of the Sacramento and Bay Area MBA programs does not allow for joint degrees.
-If you are interested in a joint degree, we recommend that you consider the Daytime MBA program, which offers joint degrees with law, medicine, engineering, agricultural and resource economics, and other graduate programs at UC Davis.
+If you are interested in a joint degree, we recommend that you consider the Full-Time MBA program, which offers joint degrees with law, medicine, engineering, agricultural and resource economics, and other graduate programs at UC Davis.

 Is financial aid available?